G7 leaders plan to pledge unity on Taliban recognition, sanctions -sources | Law-Order

 G7 leaders will also discuss a possible extension of Biden's Aug.
 31 deadline for withdrawing U.S. forces, to give the United States and other countries more time to locate and evacuate Western citizens, Afghans who aided NATO and U.S. forces and other vulnerable people, the sources said.
 Britain and France are pressing for more time, but a Taliban official said foreign forces had not sought an extension and it would not be granted if they did.

-Recognition is a political act taken by sovereign states with important consequences, including allowing the Taliban access to the foreign aid relied upon by previous Afghan governments.
-A 2020 agreement signed by the former Trump administration explicitly states that the group "is not recognized by the United States as a state."
-The tool of recognition is "one of the most important remaining pieces of leverage that we have," said Annie Pforzheimer, a retired U.S. diplomat who served as the deputy chief of mission at the U.S. embassy in Kabul from 2017 to 2018.

-Britain and France are pressing for more time, but a Taliban official said foreign forces had not sought an extension and it would not be granted if they did.
-"The United States have over 6,000 people in Kabul airport and when they withdraw that will take away the framework that has allowed us to withdraw and we will have to go as well," British Defense Minister Ben Wallace said on Monday.

-G7 leaders will also commit to coordinate on any sanctions, resettlement of a wave of refugees, and concerns about possible attacks by Islamic State groups, the sources said.
-The G7 will take stock of the current evacuation efforts and commit to coordinating closely on further steps, including security, humanitarian assistance, resettlement of refugees and potential sanctions, the sources said.
+G7 leaders will also commit to coordinate on any sanctions and resettlement of a wave of refugees, the sources said.
+The G7 will take stock of the current evacuation efforts and commit to coordinating closely on further steps, including security, humanitarian assistance and resettlement of refugees, Pierce said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)